themilkenknights/Milken-Knights-Rapid-React/README.md

 - ### Self Defence
      - Turn baby mode off and spin like a beyblade to freak the crap out of your opponents!
      - Spontaneously dissasemble to confuse your opponents and teamates alike
-- ### Logs
-     - (WIP) Every action performed by the robot might/will be recorded and posted in a log, with specific times and dates.
-I don't know how it will be useful, but you can spam Bully Maguire ascii art in a log anytime you want!
 <br/>
 our robot is very high tech and advanced, and is even a work in progress!
 <br/>